ianmiell/shutit/README.md

 ==========
 While evaluating Docker for my $corp we reached a point where using Dockerfiles was somewhat painful or verbose for complex and/or long and/or configurable interactions.
-So we wrote our own.
+So we wrote our own automtation to build these.

 ShutIt works in the following way: